Blood of Dracula: Plot

-Six weeks after the death of her mother, Nancy Perkins' father marries Doris and decides to enroll the 18-year-old smoker Nancy into a boarding school, the Sherwood School for Girls.
+Six weeks after the death of her mother, Nancy Perkins' father marries Doris and decides to enroll Nancy into a boarding school, the Sherwood School for Girls.
 They are greeted by the principal, Mrs. Thorndyke, who emphasizes to Nancy that the school is not a corrective institution but a private preparatory school with an outstanding reputation.

 Nancy is harassed by her dormmates that night.
 After Thorndyke officially introduces Nancy to the girls at breakfast the next morning, Myra, their leader, tells Nancy that it was good that she did not mention anything about how they acted the previous night.

 Advertisement from 1957 for Blood of Dracula and co-feature, I Was a Teenage Frankenstein.

-Myra also tells Nancy about their secret club, "The Birds of Paradise", and introduces her to Eddie, a young groundsman whom the “Birds” take turns dating.
-Myra is the assistant for Miss Branding, the school’s chemistry teacher, who is writing a thesis about her belief that there is a “terrible power,” “strong enough to destroy the world – buried within each of us.”
+Myra also tells Nancy about their secret club, "The Birds of Paradise", and introduces her to Eddie, a young groundsman whom the "Birds" take turns dating.
+Myra is the assistant for Miss Branding, the school's chemistry teacher, who is writing a thesis about her belief that there is a "terrible power", "strong enough to destroy the world – buried within each of us."
 If she can prove this is the case, she hopes that the scientific community will abandon their experiments with nuclear power and other weapons of mass destruction.
 When Branding tells Myra that she is looking for a special girl to experiment with, Myra suggests Nancy.

 Myra and her friend Nola deliberately switch a chemical to burn Nancy during chemistry class, causing her to react violently.
 Intrigued, Branding later talks with Nancy and gains her confidence.
 She then asks Nancy if she may hypnotize her, and Nancy agrees.
 Branding places an amulet from antiquity around her neck, telling Nancy that it came from the Carpathian Mountains region and is capable of healing and destroying– and has the ability to release frightening powers.
 As Nancy gazes at the amulet, Branding hypnotizes her and instructs her to always obey her.

-Later, Eddie and two local boys, Tab and Joe, climb up into the girls' room as they are having Nancy’s initiation party.
+Later, Eddie and two local boys, Tab and Joe, climb up into the girls' room as they are having Nancy's initiation party.
 In a nearby building, Branding hears the noise and, despite the distance, is able to re-hypnotize Nancy, turning her into a vampire.
 The party is broken up by the disciplinarian Miss Rivers, who then sends Nola to the basement to fetch supplies.
 While in the basement, Nola is attacked by something subhuman and killed.